 Contact with police and the criminal justice system

 In 2014–15, 48% (101,200) of Indigenous males aged 15 and over reported that they had been charged by the police in their lifetime, and 20% (43,300) had been arrested by the police in the last five years.
 Fifty-eight per cent (256,700) of Indigenous Australians aged 15 and over reported that they trusted the police from their local area (ABS 2016) (Table 15.1, 15.3).

-As at 30 June 2019, the majority of Indigenous prisoners (65%; 7,759) had been incarcerated due to violence-related offences and offences that cause harm (Table D2.11.21).
-See measure 2.11 Contact with the criminal justice system, for further data about rates of imprisonment, interactions with the police, and socioeconomic characteristics associated with prisoners.
+As at 30 June 2019, the majority (65%; 7,759) of Indigenous Australian prisoners had been incarcerated due to violence-related offences and offences that cause harm (Table D2.11.21).
+See measure 2.11 Contact with the criminal justice system for further data about rates of imprisonment, interactions with the police, and socioeconomic characteristics associated with prisoners.